Forrest Mims: Early life and education

 Forrest Mims was born in 1944 in Houston, Texas to Forrest M. Mims, Jr. (1923–1996) and Ollieve E. (Dunn) Mims (1924–1995).
 He was the oldest of five children, two boys and three girls.
-Mims' father was an Air Force pilot and the family lived on military bases from Alaska to Florida but their home state was Texas.
+Mims's father was an Air Force pilot and the family lived on military bases from Alaska to Florida but their home state was Texas.

 Mims was interested in science at an early age, and he built an analog computer as a high school science fair project in 1960.
 While memorizing his Latin class vocabulary words, Mims conceived a computer that could translate twenty words from one language to another.
 The input was six potentiometers (variable resistors) each having a dial with 26 letters.
 Entering the first six letters of the word on the potentiometers set a total electrical resistance.
 The memory of known words was a bank of 20 screwdriver-adjustable trimmer resistors.
 (Mims later referred to this as "Screwdriver-Programmable Read Only Memory", SPROM.)
 The memory was searched by a motor driven switch that compared the resistance of the input word with each memory resistor.
 When a match was found the motor would stop and one of 20 output lamps would be on.
 This was not a practical language translator, but it was an impressive science fair project for the early 1960s.
 Mims wrote an article for the December 1987 issue of Modern Electronics describing his homebrew analog computer complete with schematics and photographs.

 Mims entered Texas A&M University in the fall of 1962 as a physics major.
 The mathematics courses convinced him to major in liberal arts.
 He graduated in 1966, with a major in government with minors in English and history.

 Mims pursued his electronics avocation while at A&M. His great-grandfather was blind, and this led Mims to create a travel aid for the blind.
 This device was similar to RADAR, except it used the newly developed infrared-emitting diode to send intense pulses of light that reflected from obstacles.
 The returned light was converted to an audio tone that increased in amplitude as the distance to the obstacles was reduced.
 The infrared diodes had just been introduced by Texas Instruments in 1965, and sold for $365 each.
 Mims visited Dr. Edwin Bonin of Texas Instruments and explained his project.
 After reviewing the finished design, Dr. Bonin sent Mims three infrared-emitting diodes.